bobo1732/pythontool/README.md

 # pythontool
-the series tool create by python
+the series tool create by python.